 About Our TeamFind out more

-We are supported by local community stakeholders including the Parochial Church Council, the Friends of St Leonard’s, the Flamstead Scarecrow Festival, the Flamstead Society, Flamstead Parish Council, the Flamstead Village Show and the Village Hall, as well as Historic England and the St Albans Diocese.
+Essential to any project like this is a dedicated team of volunteers: individuals from the Flamstead community as well as local organisations.
+These include the Friends of St Leonard’s, the Flamstead Scarecrow Festival, the Flamstead Society, Flamstead Parish Council, the Flamstead Village Show, and the Village Hall Committees, as well as Historic England and the St Albans Diocese.

 - Organising and stewarding events and activities